Isaac Heffron House: Isaac Heffron

 Isaac Heffron was born in Cardiff, Wales in either 1853 or 1858.
-He immigrated to United States in 1860 and settled in Galveston, Texas.
+He immigrated to the United States in 1860 and settled in Galveston, Texas.
 Beginning in 1881, he worked as a stevedore for the firm Munn, Fry, and Company.
 He remained with the firm until 1885, by which point it had been renamed Fry and Heffron.
 As Heffron's career developed, he completed increasingly large construction projects and received substantial contracts from the City of Galveston, including one for the construction of a railroad, including a trestle bridge, connecting Galveston to La Porte, Texas.

 Galveston Sewer Company

 During the middle of the nineteenth century, Galveston suffered a public health crisis.
 The city lacked an organized waste management system.
 The worst problem was human waste.

 In 1886, Heffron founded the Galveston Sewer Company and was awarded a contract from the City of Galveston to begin laying pipes for a system of surface water and waste drainage.
 For a fee, Heffron offered homeowners the ability to connect their private homes to the central cement pipes, which deposited runoff into the Galveston Bay.
 In the following years, he continued to expand the sewage system, initially focusing on the portion of town bound by 14th Street, Broadway, 27th Street, and the bay.
 By 1899, the system included eight miles of cement pipes and connected 430 properties.
 In 1892, during the midst of the project, the city awarded Heffron's company a 50-year franchise to install sewage pipes in the city.

 Between 1896 and 1901, Heffron and city officials engaged in acrimonious negotiations regarding the future of the sewage system.
 A growing portion of the city's population believed that the public, rather than a private company, should maintain ownership.
-Heffron believed that his contract guaranteed that the city could only take control of the system through purchasing it.
+Heffron believed that his contract guaranteed that the city could only take control of the system by purchasing it.
 Some city leaders, including city attorney Waverley Smith, believed that the original agreement was unlawful and, therefore, the city had no obligations to the Galveston Sewer Company.
 The debate persisted for several years, complicated by the devastation brought by the 1900 Galveston Hurricane.
 Heffron shrewdly used newspaper publicity in effort to sway public opinion toward his perspective.
 Finally, in 1901, a court ordered Galveston Mayor Walter C. Jones to pay the full purchase price of $93,600.